machitgarha/Json/.github/CONTRIBUTING.md

 The branches comes in details:

 - `master`: Except `develop` branch, no other branches will be merged into `master` branch.
 No pull requests must be made on this branch; otherwise, it will be rejected.
 - `develop`: All pull requests and merges to `master` branch happens in this branch.
-So, before making any changes, make sure your branch is created from the develop branch.
+So, before making any changes, make sure your branch is created from `develop` branch.

 ## Versioning